Rem170608/ticket-system-QueueWorks/README.md

 Easy setup with this MySql query

 **Important**: Replace the password with your own, secure password.
-Note that the password is again used in the main.js file where you need to also replace it
+Note that the password is again used in the main.js file where you also need to replace it.

 ```MySql
 -- Create the database